HannesOberreiter/btree_server/readme.md

 ### Building image

-Currently images are build locally and pushed to DockerHub.
-This process can be automated to build the newest Docker image when GitHub Master Branch updates.
+Currently images are build automatically on 'main' branch push with GitHub actions and pushed to a private DockerHub repo.

+If you want to build it locally use following commands:

 ```bash
 # Build image